Khazar University: History and Archaeology

 The Department of History and Archaeology was established in June 1993 and was formerly known as the Department of History.
 It falls within the School of Humanities, Education and Social Sciences.

 Political Sciences and Philosophy

 Institute of Politics

 The institute was formerly known as the Center for International and Strategic Studies.

 Dictionary and Encyclopedia Center

-The Khazar University Dictionary and Encyclopedia Center, located on the campus of Khazar University in Baku, Azerbaijan, has been in operation since April 1996.
+The Khazar University Dictionary and Encyclopedia Center, located on the campus of Khazar University in Baku, Azerbaijan, it has been in operation since April 1996.
 The center is directed by Professor Tofik Abaskuliyev.
 The center's main functions are to perform linguistic and lexicological research and to prepare, evaluate and publish bilingual, multilingual and encyclopedic dictionaries.